Coronavirus myths and misinformation, debunked - KESQ

 Myth: People who get the coronavirus will die

-Reality: The death rate for the virus is around 2%, and officials say that number is expected to fall.
+Reality: Officials estimate the death rate for the virus to be around 3% to 4% globally, based on the information they have, though they expect that number to fall.

 People who get coronavirus will typically get sick with a mild to moderate upper respiratory tract illness, similar to a common cold.
 Symptoms include a runny nose, cough, sore throat, headache and a fever that can last for a couple of days.
 Most of the time, symptoms will go away on their own.